Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Yes!
 This recipe scales up beautifully!

-Absolutely!
-While whole milk cottage cheese gives the richest results, low-fat works too – just add an extra tablespoon of butter to compensate.
+No. While whole milk cottage cheese gives the richest results, low-fat works too.
+Just add an extra tablespoon of butter to compensate.
 Small curd blends more smoothly, but large curd works if that’s what you have.
 So yes, just use whatever cottage cheese you have.

 Cottage Cheese Mashed Potatoes Recipe Card